Cheapest electricity in Melbourne, VIC

 - Supply rates: How much you pay daily (in c) to maintain your home’s connection to the grid (for electricity) or mains (for gas).

-- Estimated annual usage: The estimated amount of energy a residential customer living in the VIC Powers Network (for electricity) and the Australian Gas Network (for gas) uses annually.
+- Estimated annual usage: The estimated amount of energy a residential customer living in the VIC Power Networks (for electricity) and the Australian Gas Network (for gas) uses annually.
 This figure currently sits at 4,000kWh for electricity customers on a single rate tariff and 38,000 MJ for gas customers.

-This VIC reference price for electricity, also known as the Victorian Default Offer, is a benchmark price set by the Essential Services Commission (ESC) every July 1st, protecting Victorians from paying too much for their electricity.
-Currently, VIC’s reference price sits at $1,546/year.
+- Reference price: The VIC reference price for electricity, also known as the Victorian Default Offer (VDO), is a benchmark price set by the Essential Services Commission (ESC) every July 1st.
+Currently, VIC’s reference price sits at $1,908/year.
+Our rates table compares each electricity plan against the VDO, highlighting price differences as a percentage.

 - Demand tariff (electricity only): A ‘demand charge’ in addition to supply and usage rates.
 To be eligible, you will also require a smart meter installed.